 Each cut of meat was assigned a point value per pound, based not on price or quality, but on scarcity.
 These point values varied throughout the war depending on supply and demand.
 “Variety meats” such as kidney, liver, brain, and tongue had little use for the military, so their point values were low.
 On May 3, 1944, thanks to a good supply, all meats except steak and choice cuts of beef were removed from rationing—temporarily.

-As the Allies advanced, newly liberated countries required food their war-ravaged lands couldn’t produce.
+After D-day in June 1944, newly liberated countries required food their war-ravaged lands couldn’t produce.
 The United States stepped forward to meet those needs, but shortages resulted on the Home Front.
 For Thanksgiving in 1944, the supply of turkeys was short, and on December 31, 1944, all meats were returned to rationing.
 Even with tightened rationing, a serious meat shortage developed in the spring and summer of 1945.
 San Diego reported a 55 percent decrease in the meat supply, and in San Francisco, only lamb and sausage were available.
 For the first time, even chicken and eggs were in short supply.
 Things improved after the victory parades, and on November 23, 1945 meat and cheese rationing came to an end.